-In order to understand shopper behavior, it’s important to understand the decision-making process and reach consumers at the moment that most influence their decisions.
-One of the key concepts to understand concerning the psychology of shopping is heuristics.
+In order to understand shopper behavior, it’s integral to understand the decision-making process and reach consumers at the moment that most influences their decisions.
+Heuristics is a key concept to understand concerning the psychology of shopping.

-A heuristic is a mental shortcut that helps us make decisions and problem solve quickly.
-They allow us to shorten the decision-making time without always having to think about the next course of action.
-For example, over time we recognize if a website is trustworthy or not.
-Does it look well laid out and designed or does it have a lot of annoying banner ads and graphics?
-We then store and use this information the next time we go online to quickly decide if a website is trustworthy or not.
-Due to our previous learning, the second time the process doesn’t require as much mental effort.
+A heuristic is a mental shortcut that helps us make decisions and solve problems quickly.
+They allow us to shorten the decision-making time without the constant need to think about the next course of action.
+For example, over time, we recognize if a website is trustworthy or not.
+Does it look well designed and laid out, or does it have a lot of annoying banner ads and graphics?
+We store and use this information the next time we go online to decide if a website is trustworthy or not quickly.
+Due to our previous learning, the second time we encounter said decision, the process will not require much mental effort.

-This is a mental shortcut based on how easy it is to bring something to mind.
-For example, when deciding which laundry detergent to buy you may well choose Tide because it comes to mind the fastest.
-You may well have chosen another brand if you had more information available about it.
-You simply chose the one that came to mind the easiest.
+This type of heuristic is a mental shortcut based on how easy it is to bring something to mind.
+For example, when deciding which laundry detergent to buy, you may choose Tide because it comes to mind the fastest.
+You might have selected another brand if you had more information available about it — you chose the one that came to mind the easiest.
 In other words, we often rely on how easy it is to think of examples when making a decision.
 The number of examples there are is directly dictated by how accessible these examples are.
-Consequently, less easily recalled information is ignored even if it is statistically (and obviously) more important.
+Consequently, we ignore less easily recalled information even if it is statistically (and obviously) more important.

-The availability heuristic can be used in marketing by giving examples of the results your product has brought forth in order to make it easier for potential customers to imagine an outcome they could likely achieve if they chose it.
-By giving potential customers a taste of what they could experience with your product, you’re not only exciting the consumer imagination, but you’re also imprinting a positive association in their memory between your product and the subsequent attractive outcome they have the power to achieve.
+The availability heuristic can be utilized in marketing through examples of results your product has brought forth; this makes it easier for potential customers to imagine an outcome they could likely achieve if they chose it.
+By giving potential customers a taste of what they could experience with your product, you’re not only exciting the consumer imagination but also imprinting a positive association in their memory between your product and the subsequent attractive outcome they have the power to achieve.

-This is a mental shortcut based on comparing a current situation to a representative example.
+This type of heuristic is a mental shortcut based on comparing a current situation to a representative example.
 To convince us that objects or products are representative of an idea or concept we might have, marketers use representativeness.
-For example, if we watch TV and see numerous ads with a rugged man driving a pickup truck, we may well conclude that pick up trucks are only for rugged men who work outdoors.
+For example, if we watch TV and see numerous ads with a rugged man driving a pickup truck, we may conclude that pickup trucks are only for rugged men who work outdoors.

-When trying to make a purchase decision we often substitute an easier question for a more complicated one in order to make the decision easier and faster.
-For instance, when buying a new pair of running shoes we may not inquire about the technical aspects (pronation vs supination, crash zone, foot strike area) and instead just ask the question, “which brand do I like best?”
+When making a purchase decision, we often substitute an easier question for a more complicated one to make the decision easier and faster.
+For instance, when buying a new pair of running shoes, we may not inquire about the technical aspects (pronation vs. supination, crash zone, foot strike area, etc.) and instead ask the question, “Which brand do I like best?”

-We can better understand shopper behavior through an understanding of heuristics.
-Understanding how shoppers decide what to buy and helping them through the steps is important.
-You can increase your chances of truly persuading consumers and driving them to action by considering heuristics in your next marketing campaign.
+We can better understand shopper behavior through a deeper understanding of heuristics.
+Getting a firm grasp of the “how” and “why” shoppers make shopping decisions is crucial to include in your marketing research process.
+Your role in helping them through the steps is equally as important.
+Increase your chances of persuading consumers and driving them to action by considering heuristics in your research and next marketing campaign.